mchinmay24/COPR-repository-listing/README.md

 A Bash script to list packages in a Copr repository.

-Description
+#Description

 This script enables a specified Copr repository and lists all packages available in it.
 If the repository is not already enabled, the script will enable it.

-Usage
+#Usage

 bash
 sudo repoList <repository_name>
+exit(if it enters root shell)
 (it will enter root user's shell so you need to exit it for output to be printed)

 Replace <repository_name> with the name of the Copr repository you want to list packages for, in the format username/repository_name.

-Requirements
+#Requirements

 - Bash shell
 - copr command-line tool
 - dnf package manager
 - jq JSON processor

-Installation

-1. Copy the repoList script to a directory in your system's PATH (e.g., /usr/local/bin or ~/.local/bin).
-2. Make the script executable with chmod +x repoList.
+#Installation

-3.(optional)works without adding to path but perferable
+1.(optional)works without adding to path but perferable

   Option 1: Move to /usr/local/bin

     1. Copy the script: sudo cp repoList /usr/local/bin/
     2. Make it executable: sudo chmod +x /usr/local/bin/repoList

   Option 2: Move to ~/.local/bin (recommended for personal use)

     1. Create the directory: mkdir -p ~/.local/bin
     2. Copy the script: cp repoList ~/.local/bin/
     3. Make it executable: chmod +x ~/.local/bin/repoList
     4. Add ~/.local/bin to your PATH: Add the following line to your ~/.bashrc file: export PATH=$PATH:~/.local/bin

-Contributing

 Pull requests and issues are welcome!

-License
+#License

 GPL-3.0 license

-Author
+#Author

 Chinmay Malik